matiwinnetou/play-hysterix/README.md

 - Java 8 is required at the moment

 ## Status
-status: alpha, use at own risk, a few alpha libraries pushed to maven central at:
+status: in development, use at own risk, a few early libraries pushed to maven central at:

 http://repo1.maven.org/maven2/pl/matisoft/play-hysterix_2.10/